benkoppe/QuantumSpectra-2024/docs/source/models/two_state.rst

         model.mode_frequencies = [1200, 100]
         model.mode_couplings = [0.7, 2.0]

-    More information on Config files can be found on the :doc:`../cli/config` page.
+    More information on Config files, and full sample files, can be found on the :doc:`../cli/config` page.

 #.
 Then, run the absorption spectrum command with the path to your config file.